UA-MRI/qmri-uq/README.md

 ## Python Implementation

 We provide a Python translation of the simulation pipeline to ensure cross-platform reproducibility.
+There may be some small discrepancies in results due to implementation differences, but overall the two versions provide similar results

 ### 1. Prerequisites
 Ensure you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.